tyaga/sfVkontaktePlugin/README.md

 ## Todo

-1. Add checker of if we need to fetch profile and friends - remove one time in day hardcode.
-2. Rewrite getPhoto and all around it.
+1. Rewrite getPhoto and all around it.
+2. Move FriendReference model to the actAs behaviour.
+3. Make post to wall work with a number of walls.